Cannes 2020: A Palme d’Or winner to seek out from every decade

-This year’s Cannes Film Festival has just begun.
-While we’re getting ready to enjoy the show, we can’t help but feel the film event has lost some of its glitter.
-As bingewatch ‘n’ chill takes over the world and superhero movies dominate the box office, we’re not the only ones who think the festival has become a little irrelevant.
+As bingewatch ‘n’ chill takes over the world and superhero movies dominate the box office, we’re not the only ones who think Cannes Film Festival has become a little irrelevant.

 The mere banning of Netflix movies from competing by the dusty French old guard probably means Cannes has rendered itself obsolete.
 Anyone with any idea about Hollywood knows Netflix is driving towards world domination, gunning to put as many old-school media companies out of business as possible.